 This well actually turns items hung here to stone… Weird…

 Don’t forget to watch out for Mother Shipton, she is scary…

 Read up about her she is truly fascinating.

-As usual pop back soon for our next instalment of travels to see were we went next….
+As usual pop back soon for our next installment of travels to see were we went next…

 Always love being me…